 Before joining RAND in 2017, Hargrove served in the U.S. Navy for eleven years.
 During that time, he completed several strategic deterrent patrols onboard an OHIO-class nuclear ballistic missile submarine, served as a Department Head on two VIRGINIA-class fast-attack submarines, and taught nuclear power technology at the Modifications and Additions to a Reactor Facility prototype.
 During operations critical to national security, he was directly responsible for analyzing real-time intelligence, aggregating historical intelligence and technical reports, and formulating tactical options.

-Majoring in Applied Physics at Carnegie Mellon University, Hargrove also pursued coursework in robotics and history.
+Majoring in applied physics at Carnegie Mellon University, Hargrove also pursued coursework in robotics and history.
 He later earned a Master of Engineering Management at Old Dominion University.
 His capstone research applied control charts to teaching methodology, identifying three methods to reduce student attrition.
-Hargrove likes painting, camping, riding motorcycles, and reading (especially about science fiction, current events, or policy issues).
-He continues to enjoy improving his Chinese language proficiency and discovering diverse projects at RAND.